 There are even services out there that will print and physically frame NFTs.
 I did some googling and found a few of these services, but I haven’t tried any of them, so I hesitate to mention them here (but I will update this article if/when I do try one of these services).

 If you are not going to see the receiver in person, then you could just email or text them a link to the NFT you bought for them.
-I actually did this in my example below.
-It doesn’t have the same “surprise” factor that a gift might provide, but it works.
+It doesn’t have the same "surprise" factor that a gift might provide, but it works.

-What I don’t suggest is that you set up a wallet for them.
+But I think it is a bad idea to set up a wallet for them.